Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory

-D.~Lorenz put up a model that incorporates dust and a cosmological constant in the BIII metric in 1982 \cite{Lorenz_1982}.
-Ref.~\cite{chak_2001} has made another study that suggested a viscous cosmological model with the variable $\Lambda$ and gravitational constant $G$.
-J.~P.~Singh et al.~had examined a work with the variable $G$ and $\Lambda$ in the presence of a perfect fluid, assuming a conservation rule for the energy-momentum tensor in the BIII metric in 2007 \cite{Singh_2007}.
-In Ref.~\cite{tiwari_2009}, a BIII model with a perfect fluid, the time-dependent $\Lambda$, and constant deceleration parameter were discovered.
-P.~S.~Letelier in 1980 had studied certain two-fluid cosmological models that have symmetries similar to those of the BIII models.
-In these models, an axially symmetric anisotropic pressure is produced by the independent four-velocity vectors of the two non-interacting perfect fluids \cite{Lete_1980}.
+D.~Lorenz had proposed a model that incorporates both dust matter and the cosmological constant in the BIII geometry in 1982 \cite{Lorenz_1982}.
+Ref.~\cite{chak_2001} has made another study that suggested a viscous model of cosmology with the variable cosmological constant ($\Lambda$) and the gravitational constant ($G$).
+J.~P.~Singh et al.~had examined a work with the variable gravitational constant $G$ and cosmological constant $\Lambda$ in perfect fluid, assuming a conservation rule for the energy-momentum tensor ($T_{\mu\nu}$) in the BIII geometry in 2007 \cite{Singh_2007}.
+In Ref.~\cite{tiwari_2009}, a BIII model with the conventional perfect fluid and the time-dependent cosmological constant ($\Lambda$) along with constant deceleration parameter were studied.
+P.~S.~Letelier in 1980 had studied several two-fluid cosmological models that have similar symmetries like the BIII models.
+Here, in these models, an axially symmetric anisotropic pressure is produced by the independent four velocity associated with the two non-interacting perfect fluids \cite{Lete_1980}.